 via the DSS.

-Refer to the ESS network in Figure 4-13 (Complete IEEE Std 802.11 architecture) and consider a data

-message being sent from STA 1 to STA 4.
-The message is sent from STA 1 and received by STA 2 (the “input” AP).
-The AP gives the message to the distribution service of the DS.
-It is the job of the distribution service to deliver the message within the DS in such a way that it arrives at the appropriate DS destination for the intended recipient.
-In this example, the message is distributed to STA 3 (the “output” AP) and STA 3 accesses the WM to send the message to STA 4 (the intended destination).
+Refer to the ESS network in Figure 4-13 (Complete IEEE Std 802.11 architecture) and consider an MSDU being sent from STA 1 to STA 4.
+One or more frames containing the MSDU are sent from STA 1 and received by STA 2 (the “input” AP).
+The AP gives the MSDU to the distribution service of the DS.
+It is the job of the distribution service to deliver the MSDU within the DS in such a way that it arrives at the appropriate DS destination for the intended recipient.
+In this example, the message is distributed to STA 3 (the “output” AP) and STA 3 accesses the WM to send one or more frames containing the MSDU to STA 4 (the intended destination).

-How the message is distributed within the DS is not specified by IEEE Std 802.11.
+How the MSDU is distributed within the DS is not specified by IEEE Std 802.11.
 All IEEE Std 802.11 is

 required to do is to provide the DS with enough information for the DS to be able to determine the “output”